 Special Issue "Viruses and Bats"

-Deadline for manuscript submissions: 31 January 2014
+Deadline for manuscript submissions: closed (31 May 2014).

 Traditionally, bats are known to be reservoirs of important viruses associated with fatal infections in human, such as rabies virus, Ebola virus, Nipah virus and Hendra virus.
 Among reported viruses associated with bats, most are RNA viruses.
 Certain families of bats including the Pteropodidae, Molossidae, Phyllostomidae, and Vespertilionidae are most frequently associated with known human pathogens.
 The natural reservoir for SARS coronavirus, which has caused more than 700 deaths globally, was eventually found to be horseshoe bats.
 In the recent ten years, the use of conventional PCR/RT-PCR as well as metagenomics and next generation sequencing technologies have led to the discovery of an unprecedented number of novel viruses in bats, including some virus families (e.g. picornaviruses) that have never been reported in bats.
 Recently, bats were also found to be the reservoir of a novel subtype of influenza virus.
 The present Special issue covers a wide range of topics related to “bats and viruses”.